 What to Expect

 I want you to feel comfortable and confident when stepping in front of my lens!
-I have studied posing and direction extensively, so you can look natural in your photographs.
+I have studied posing and direction extensively, I will help you to look natural in your photographs.

 I will guide you into a flattering pose, and wait for the right expression before clicking the shutter.
 I may ask you to rock back and forth, or give me a little 'lean and laugh.'
-Have fun with it!
+Have fun with it and be yourself!